MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 manager: shellyha
 ---

-# Using the Bot Designer to create topics for your bot
+# Creating topics for your bot